binlijin/java-learn/flink/JobManager.md

   - library registration
     注册到libraryCacheManager
   - Builds the ExecutionGraph from the JobGraph
   - grantLeadership后 schedule ExecutionGraph for execution
+  - JobStatus状态change到RUNNING的时候会启动checkpoint scheduler，定期triggerCheckpoint

 Submits a job to the job manager.
 The job is registered at the libraryCacheManager which creates the job's class loader.
 The job graph is appended to the corresponding execution graph and the execution vertices are queued for scheduling.